 Tacugama is within easy reach of Freetown.
 I arranged my visit through Salone Hidden Gems.

-This is one of the places I was gutted I didn’t get to visit.
+This is one of the places I was gutted I didn’t get to visit on my first trip, but managed to fit in second time around.
+A must do for anyone in Sierra Leone, especially if you are interested in history.
 Bunce Island is 20 miles upriver from Freetown in the estuary that makes up the Freetown Harbour.
 It is a small island housing a castle and a very dark past.
 Tens of thousands of Africans were shipped from Bunce Island to Georgia and North Carolina as part of the horrific slave trade of the 17th to 19th centuries.

 At this point, it is probably worth delving into a little bit of Sierra Leone’s history to properly understand the slave trade and its impact on Sierra Leone.